lucasphilipp1/3D-Reconstruction-of-Dinoflagellate-Chromosomes-from-Hi-C-Data/README.md

 <img width="1118" alt="figure_S6" src="https://github.com/user-attachments/assets/ff609024-7e67-457a-a055-ea41388e2521" />

 ### each_TAD_is_a_group_of_CLC_discs.m
-Description: In CLCs, conformational heterogeneity alone does not produce topological associating domains (TADs).
-However, TADs can arise from the combination of conformational heterogeneity and fixed primary sequence boundaries.
-Specifically, we considered a version of the CLC model where across structures the primary sequence order of discs were shuffled along the CLC’s long axis between fixed primary sequence boundaries, each delineating a separate TAD.
+Description: Generate conformations, simulated Hi-C contact maps, and contact probability curves for a version of the CLC model with conformational heterogeneity and fixed primary sequence boundaries.
+Specifically, the primary sequence order of discs were permuted across conformations within groups, each delineating a TAD, but not across groups.
 <img width="1319" height="478" alt="CLC_permute_disc_order" src="https://github.com/user-attachments/assets/a82e1a54-f405-41ee-9ccf-d194bfa728c0" />

 ### constrained_RW_1D.m
-Description: Function used to generate extrachromosomal loops.
+Description: Generate extrachromosomal loops.
 Random walks are generated separately for each of the spatial three dimensions.
 ### constrained_self_avoiding_RW_3D.m
-Description: Function used to generate extrachromosomal loops.
+Description: Generate extrachromosomal loops.
 Combines random walks in each dimension to compute a 3D random walk.
-### helix_w_crumpled_domains.m
-Description: Used to generate crumpled domains positioned along a helical backbone.
-A simulated Hi-C map is generated showing TADs, where each TAD corresponds to a crumpled domain.
-## 4. TADs:
-### TAD_analysis.m
-Description: Used to calculate average level and strand of transcription near TAD boundary.
-See: Fig 3C in paper for histograms of TAD asphericity.
-See: Fig S11 in paper for convergent transcription at TAD boundaries.
-## 5. Quantifying DNA Order:
+## 4. Quantifying DNA Order:
 ### plot_P(s)_dinoflagellate.py
-Description: Used to compute contact probability curves from dinoflagellate Hi-C data.
+Description: Compute contact probability curves from dinoflagellate Hi-C data.
 See: Fig 2B, C, & D in the paper.
 ### Orientation_Order_Parameter.py
-Description: Used to compute the average correlation between two tangent vectors to the 3D chromosome structure separated by a given amount of primary sequence, averaged over the entire chromosome.
+Description: Compute the average correlation between two tangent vectors to the 3D chromosome structure separated by a given amount of primary sequence, averaged over the entire chromosome.
 See: Fig 4B in paper.
 Code adapted from: https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.116.248101.
 ### Spatial_Nematic_Order.m
-Description: Used to calculate alignment (nematic order parameter) of tangent vectors to DNA that are in close spatial proximity.
+Description: Calculate alignment (nematic order parameter) of tangent vectors to DNA that are in close spatial proximity.
 See: Fig 4C in paper.
 <img width="1496" height="855" alt="Screenshot 2025-08-26 at 12 06 05 PM" src="https://github.com/user-attachments/assets/ae95e3fe-e72b-488b-991e-818171e471c2" />
-## 6. RNAseq:
+## 5. RNAseq:
+### TAD_analysis.m
+Description: Calculate average level and strand of transcription near TAD boundary.
+See: Fig S11 in paper for convergent transcription at TAD boundaries.
 ### Fig5_A_CLC_Expression.m
-Description: code to create 3D visual model of surface-localized gene expression on CLC chromosomes using a divergent strand-specific expression colormap.
+Description: Create 3D visual model of surface-localized gene expression on CLC chromosomes using a divergent strand-specific expression colormap.
 See: Fig 5A in paper.
 ### colour_TPM_using_bed.js
-Description: Used to load divergent colourmap for visualizing strand-specific transcription levels in 3D space using CSynth GUI.
+Description: Load divergent colourmap for visualizing strand-specific transcription levels in 3D space using CSynth GUI.
 Drag and drop this file into CSynth browswer window before or after loading Hi-C contact data, as in Fig 5B.

 <img width="1436" height="1115" alt="Screenshot 2025-08-26 at 12 01 19 PM" src="https://github.com/user-attachments/assets/52933def-ddbc-45c3-ad8d-6a2e1849a528" />